 Ever have someone tell you to stand up straight?
-Look you in the eye where they’re talking?
+Look them in the eye when you’re talking?

 Welcome to slouch, an erratically published slacker journal of West Coast-centric fiction, poetry, book reviews and industry news.